Baltistan: Etymology

-°*Although part of Baltistan, Chorbat valley has been de-facto partitioned between Pakistan and India, after territorial exchanges during 1972 Simla treaty.
+The name Baltistan is composed of the ethnonym Balti and the suffix -stan, literally "the land of", hence "the land of the Baltis".
+One source gives the meaning of the word Balti as "valley", with Baltistan being translated as "the land of valleys".
+The Balti people themselves call their homeland as Baltiyul (lit. 'the land of the Baltis').
+In the 2nd century CE, Greco-Roman geographer Ptolemy referred to the region as Byaltae.
+The first recorded mention of the term Baltistan is from 1715 CE.

 History

 Origins

 Tibetan Khampa entered in Khaplu through Chorbat Valley and Dardic tribes came to Baltistan through Roundu Valley from Gilgit prior to civilization, and these groups eventually settled down, resulting in the genesis of the Balti people.